iter8-tools/canary-tekton-example/README.md

 Once we start load, we face the problem of stopping it when a canary rollout is complete.
 To accomplish this we add a shared persistent volume between this task and the "wait-completion" task.
 When the latter identifies a completed rollout, it touches a file on the shared volume.
 The load-generator watches for this change and terminates the load.

-For simplicity we used a volume of the default `StorageClass`.
-In this example, we rely on dynamic  volume provisioning.

-    #kind: PersistentVolume
-    #apiVersion: v1
-    #metadata:
-    #  name: experiment-stop-volume
-    #spec:
-    #  storageClassName: manual
-    #  capacity:
-    #    storage: 100Ki
-    #  accessModes:
-    #    - ReadWriteOnce
-    #  hostPath:
-    #    path: "/mnt/stop"
-    #---
-    kind: PersistentVolumeClaim
-    apiVersion: v1
-    metadata:
-      name: experiment-stop-claim
-    spec:
-      storageClassName: default
-      accessModes:
-        - ReadWriteOnce
-      resources:
-        requests:
-          storage: 2Ki

 The final Tekton `Task` definition is [here](https://github.ibm.com/kalantar/iter8-tekton-blog/blob/master/tasks/generate-load.yaml).
-It can be applied as:
+It can be created as:

     kubectl --namespace ${NAMESPACE} apply --filename https://raw.github.ibm.com/kalantar/iter8-tekton-blog/master/tasks/generate-load.yaml?token=AAAKR9oP4ndV3QkLkmOnsQGhkg6c0Tbyks5dnkF3wA%3D%3D